Baseline Needs Before Training

 Health

 Improper diet, gastrointestinal inflammation and other metabolic diseases, joint pain, sprained muscles, and many other health problems can cause dogs to be irritable, aggressive, anxious, impulsive, or non-responsive to training/“stubborn.”
-There is even a study linking noise sensitivities in dogs with pain.
+There is even a study linking noise sensitivities with pain in dogs.
 Think about how hard it is to focus on work when you have a headache, or have patience with your toddler climbing all over you when you’re experiencing back pain, or drive safely when you’re exhausted.
 These are some of the areas we want to look at when it comes to making sure that our dogs are in good health:

 If you suspect that something is physically wrong but your vet cannot find an obvious cause during a physical examination, don’t give up!
 Sometimes it can take some digging (see this post and comments below for many examples), but there is evidence that “a conservative estimate of around a third of referred [behavior problem] cases involve some form of painful condition, and in some instances, the figure may be nearly 80%.”